ariscript/ariscript/README.md

 I'm a second-year student at [Northeastern University](https://northeastern.edu), majoring in Computer Science and minoring in Mathematics!

-Currently, I'm more focused on "higher-order" programming: metaprogramming, and writing programs that do work with programs.
-Things like interpreters, compilers, and macro systems.
-To this end, I have experience in langauges like Rust, Ocaml, and Racket.
-I also have experience with web development technologies like JavaScript, TypeScript (using frameworks like React and Next.js), and "native" apps using Electron.
+I'm interested in using the formal tools from logic and mathematics to reason about programs and create tools to improve the safety and reliability of our critical software, while providing a good experience for developers.
+I have experience with proof mechanization in Rocq and implementing compilers in languages like Rust and OCaml.

 I also occasionally play around with the Minecraft protocol and make somewhat useful things with it (at least useful to me).

-I'm most interested in learning about the theory behind programming languages, and how we can use the tools of mathematics and logic to think about programs and computation.
-In this area, I have experience with proof assistants and audted [a course](https://ccs.neu.edu/~amal/course/7470-s25) about type systems, and proving safety and equivalence properties about them using logical relations.
+Additionally, I have experience with web technologies and making "native" desktop applications with Electron.

 I'm also involved with the Labs team for [TransitMatters](https://transitmatters.org), a Boston-based group that advocates for improvements to local and regional transit, and